hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_quality_control_analysis.md

 <img src="../img/novelty_filtered.png" width="350">

+> ### Evaluating QC in another dataset
+> It can be hard to get an idea of quality steps with this data since for the most part the data appears to be pretty good quality.
+To get an idea of how the QC might look if we had more than one sample and non-perfect data, we have [this HTML](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/raw/master/sessionIV/lessons/QC_report.html) linked for you . to look through.

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*